Can you spare a dime for BuzzFeed?

 But the digital forces that helped skyrocket BuzzFeed–namely, the rise of digital platforms like Facebook and Google–have changed over the last few years.
 And because of algorithm tweaks and the growing ad duopoly, media company revenues are either plateauing or dipping.
 So BuzzFeed is taking a cue from other journalistic organizations that have asked for reader help in order to stay afloat.

-The WSJ adds that those who make contributions to the BuzzFeed News will be given notifications about big stories it publishes, and that this could be a lead-up to a membership program.
-If true, this would be following in the footsteps of places liked Wired, Vanity Fair, and Business Insider–all of which have launched variations of a paywall.
+The Wall Street Journal adds that those who make contributions to BuzzFeed News will be given notifications about big stories it publishes, and that this could be a lead-up to a membership program.
+If true, this would be following in the footsteps of places liked Wired, Vanity Fair, and Business Insider, all of which have launched variations of a paywall.
 BuzzFeed has also been inking television deals with companies like Netflix as another way to diversify revenue, as well as looking toward merchandizing opportunities with brands like Tasty.

 All these moves come nearly a year after news broke that BuzzFeed was going to miss revenue targets.
 This led to layoffs, as well as some strategy changes, it seems.

 We’ll have to wait and see how many BuzzFeed News readers are ready to part ways with cash.
-You can read the full WSJ report here.
+You can read the full Wall Street Journal report here.